kubeagi/website/docs/Contribute/prepare-and-start.md

 ---
 sidebar_position: 1
-title: prepare and start
+title: Prepare and Start
-sidebar_label: Prepare and start
+sidebar_label: Prepare and Start
 ---
 # Prepare and start contribute to KubeAGI